chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 #.
 Login to the Chef Automate UI as the ``admin`` user.

 #.
-Click the **Compliance** tab, then click **Profiles**.
-You now can now upload any profiles you have locally on your machine.
+Click the **Compliance** tab, then click **Profile Store**.
+You can use the **Upload** button on the right hand side of the page to upload profiles from your local machine.
 Chef Automate also has a set of built-in profiles that you can use.
 The example in the next section will reference the baseline Linux Security and SSH profiles found in this set.

 #.
-To use one of the existing profiles, click **Profile Store**, located under the Reporting on the left hand side then and then click a radial button corresponding to the name of the profile(s) you wish to use.

-#.
-Click on **Available** to get a list of the profiles available to this Automate Server.
+To use one of the existing profiles, click **Profile Store** within the **Compliance** tab, and click on **Available** to get a list of the profiles available to this Automate Server.

 #.
 Once you've made your selection, click **Get** to add the profiles to your profile collection.
 You will see them show up under **Profiles**.